keenanromain/DecemberCal/README.md

 # 🗓️ DecemberCal – Event-Driven Calendar 📅

-This microservice project is a fully containerized CQRS + SSE architecture built with Postgres, Go, TypeScript, React, and NGINX.
+This project is a fully containerized CQRS + SSE architecture built with Postgres, Go, TypeScript, React, and NGINX.
 It is an event-driven calendar system that allows users to create, edit, move (drag-drop), and delete events through a clean React UI.
 The project demonstrates its microservice design using:

 1. **Postgres** – canonical write model w/ a dedicated read replica
 2. **Write-Service (TypeScript)** – Express & Prisma ORM